Professional Profile Pat Godfrey

 Background

-My hobbies include digital painting.
-I held my first art exhibition in July 2017, which was extended for 4 weeks.
-I am also being coached in how to paint with acrylics and will in turn hold workshops using Microsoft PowerPoint to produce vector graphics.
+My hobbies include digital painting and vector graphics.
+I held my first art exhibition in July 2017, which was extended for four weeks and I enjoyed tremendously.
 Find me on Behance.

 Competencies